The 2018 Lamar Hunt U.S. Open Cup is about to gain some steam.

 Sponsored by the Bethlehem Steel corporation, Bethlehem Steel FC were based in Pennsylvania’s Lehigh Valley and won the tournament in 1915, 1916, 1918, 1919 and 1926.
 Maccabi Los Angeles came had their run of prominence five decades later, winning the Open Cup in 1973, 1975, 1977, 1978 and 1981.

-Five clubs have won four titles, including the Chicago Fire and Seattle Sounders from MLS.
-The Fire did their damage early in their history, winning the USOC in 1998, 2000, 2002 and 2006.
+Five clubs have won four titles, including the Chicago Fire, Seattle Sounders and Sporting Kansas City from MLS.
+The Fire did their damage early in MLS's early years, winning the USOC in 1998, 2000, 2002 and 2006.
 Seattle won three-straight Open Cup titles immediately after they entered MLS, taking the trophy in 2009, 2010 and 2011 before winning for a fourth time in 2014.
+SKC won their fourth title last year after wins in 2004, 2012 and 2015.

 Why should you care?